General Concurrence Percolation on Quantum Networks: Results and Discussion

-In comparison with CEP and QEP, ConPT and GCP provide a much lower percolation threshold.
-Although ConPT and GCP incorporate the quantum advantages, they address different aspects of percolation.
+While the amplification is significant even at the level of the small network exemplified in our minimal model, the real advantage of GCP emerges when scaled to macroscopic networks.
+The core diﬀerence between GCP and ConPT lies in their difference of approach in geometry and physical resource management.
+The following aspects deserve mention.

+ConPT iteratively disconnects intermediate nodes to collapse the network into a single effective edge, as shown in Fig. \ref{fig:comp}.
+This reduction is achieved through the repetitive application of the Star-Mesh transform, which maps a star graph of $n$ nodes to a complete graph of $(n-1)$ nodes.
+Conversely, GCP preserves the underlying network nodes while establishing direct edges between all unconnected node pairs.
+By introducing these additional links, GCP transforms the initial sparse lattice into a dense, fully connected complete graph.

+By performing its final classical percolation on a far denser graph rather than the original sparse lattice, GCP achieves a fundamentally lower global percolation threshold compared to ConPT, as shown in Table \ref{tab:per_thres}.

 In ConPT, we focus on establishing a single path between a source, $s$, and destination, $t$, in the form of a sponge-crossing probability \cite{Meng2021,Malik2022}.
-In doing so, we consider all possible paths between $s$ and $t$, as shown in Fig. \ref{fig:ConPT}.
+In doing so, we consider all possible paths between $s$ and $t$, as shown in Fig. \ref{fig:ep_fig_2}(c).
 However, for large networks, we could consider only the shortest and second-shortest paths \cite{Malik2022}.
-In contrast to ConPT, our protocol GCP deals with the shortest paths only.
+In contrast to ConPT, the present protocol (GCP) deals with only the shortest paths.
 In GCP, if required, we could incorporate all other paths.
-However, that would not be necessary because we could achieve a lower percolation threshold simply by considering shortest paths only, as shown in Table \ref{tab:per_thres}.
-On the other hand, GCP does not require the specification of $s$ and $t$; instead, we only need to attempt to create a spanning cluster of maximally entangled states.
+However, that would not be useful because we can achieve a lower percolation threshold simply by considering only the shortest paths, as shown in Table \ref{tab:per_thres}.
+On the other hand, GCP does not require the specification of $s$ and $t$.
+Instead, we need to create only a spanning cluster of maximally entangled states.

+A recent study demonstrated that ConPT falls into a distinct class, primarily due to the inclusion of non-shortest paths \cite{Hu2025}.
+In contrast, GCP focuses exclusively on shortest paths.
+This seems to be the prime underlying reason that GCP belongs to the standard percolation universality class.
+Therefore, the fundamental insight of GCP is that we can achieve lower percolation threshold, while simultaneously benefiting from the vast existing body of knowledge available in percolation theory, thereby lending reliability and predictability.

+The minimal plaquette model discussed Here evidently demonstrates the probability amplification achieved by GCP for smaller networks.
+For larger networks, like the other protocols presented in Table \ref{tab:per_thres}, we also employ numerics and finite-size scaling.
+The quantitative comparison clearly presents the fundamental theoretical advantage of GCP, when examined through the lens of the percolation threshold $\theta_T$.